Program: M.A., Elementary Education

 Graduate Coordinator: Alexandria Hollett

-- Reflective practice by examining their pedagogical content knowledge and skills to improve diverse students’ learning needs.
+- Demonstrate reflective practice by examining their pedagogical content knowledge, and skills to improve diverse students’ learning needs.

-- Theoretical understanding by reading, synthesizing, and evaluating educational theory and research, and by applying research findings to their practice in diverse classroom settings.
+- Demonstrate theoretical understanding by reading, synthesizing, and evaluating educational theory and research and applying research findings to their practice in diverse classroom settings.

-- Research skills by designing and conducting research and presenting their findings at a professional level in oral and written forms.
+- Demonstrate research skills by designing and conducting research and presenting their findings at a professional level in oral and written forms.

-- Educational awareness by knowing current educational issues and how they impact schools.
+- Demonstrate educational awareness by knowing current educational issues and how those impact schools.

-- Leadership by influencing policy and practice in educational communities through advocacy and example.
+- Demonstrate leadership by influencing policy and practice in educational communities through advocacy and example.